gkalpak/aio-docs-utils/DEVELOPER.md

 ## <a name="vscode-tasks"></a>VSCode tasks

-Here is a list of VSCode tasks (defined in [tasks.json](.vscode/tasks.json), that can be useful during local development:
+Here is a list of VSCode tasks (defined in [tasks.json](.vscode/tasks.json)), that can be useful during local development:

 - `npm: build`: Run `npm build`.
+- `npm: build-prod`: Run `npm build-prod`.
 - `npm: build-watch`: Run `npm build-watch`.

 ## <a name="vscode-launch-configs"></a>VSCode launch configurations

-Here is a list of VSCode launch configurations (defined in [launch.json](.vscode/launch.json), that can be useful during local development:
+Here is a list of VSCode launch configurations (defined in [launch.json](.vscode/launch.json)), that can be useful during local development:

 - `Extension`: Launch a new VSCode instance with the extension loaded.
 - `Extension Tests (unit) - DEBUG`: Run the unit tests in "debug" mode.
 Useful for debugging unexpectedly failing tests.